z1ppyyy/Finger-Counter/README.md

 # License
 The Finger Counter is open-source software released under the MIT License.

-Feel free to customize this guide page based on your specific bot implementation and project requirements.
+Feel free to customize this guide page based on your specific implementation and project requirements.